Firing statistics of inhibitory neuron with delayed feedback. I. Output ISI probability density: Methods

 The binding neuron model \cite{Vid3} is inspired by numerical simulation \cite{Vid} of Hodg\-kin-Hux\-ley-type point neuron, as well as by the leaky in\-teg\-rate-and-fire (LIF) model \cite{Segundo}.
 In the binding neuron, the trace of an input is remembered for a fixed period of time after which it disappears completely.
 This is in the contrast with the above two models, where the postsynaptic potentials decay exponentially and can be forgotten only after triggering.
-The finiteness of memory in the binding neuron allows one to construct fast recurrent networks for computer modeling as well as obtain exact mathematical conclusions concerning firing statistics of BN.
-Recently, the finiteness is utilized for exact mathematical description of the output sto\-c\-h\-astic process if the binding neuron is driven with the Poisson input stream in the case of no feedback \cite{Vid5}, for BN with instantaneous feedback \cite{BNF} and for excitatory BN with delayed feedback \cite{BNDF}.
+The finiteness of memory in the binding neuron allows one to obtain exact mathematical conclusions concerning its firing statistics beyond the diffusion approximation technique.
+Recently, the finiteness is utilized for exact mathematical description of the output sto\-c\-h\-astic process if the binding neuron is driven with the Poisson input stream in the case of no feedback, \cite{Vid5}, for BN with instantaneous feedback, \cite{BNF} and for BN with delayed excitatory feedback, \cite{BNDF}.

 The BN works as follows (see Fig. \ref{BNF} with the feedback line removed).
 All excitatory input impulses have the same magnitude.
-Each one of them is stored in the BN for a fixed period of time, $\tau$, and then is forgotten.
-When the number of stored excitatory impulses, $\Sigma$, becomes equal to the BN's threshold, $N_0$, the BN fires output spike, clears its internal memory, and is ready to receive fresh inputs.
-Thus, the state just after firing corresponds to the resting state of excitable membrane in real neurons, and presence of impulses in the internal memory of BN corresponds to partially depolarised state.
-In this work, we take BN with $N_0=2$ for analytical derivation.
+Each one of them is stored in the BN for a fixed period of time, $\tau$, and then it is forgotten.
+When the number of stored excitatory impulses, $\Sigma$, becomes equal to the BN's threshold, $N_0$, the BN fires an output spike, clears its internal memory, and is ready to receive fresh inputs.
+Thus, the state just after firing corresponds to the resting state of excitable membrane in real neurons, and the presence of impulses in the internal memory of BN corresponds to partially depolarized state.
+In this work, we take BN with $N_0=2$ for analytic derivation.
 BNs with higher thresholds are studied numerically in Sec.~\ref{num}.

 Normally, any neuron has a number of input lines.
 If input stream in each line is Poissonian and all lines have the same weight, all of them can be joined into a single one, like in Fig.~\ref{BNF}, with intensity, $\lambda$, equal to sum of intensities in the individual lines.